KxSystems/docs/docs/ml/automl/adv/params.md

   saveopt     Saving options outlining what is to be saved to disk from a run
 ```

-For simplicity each of these modifications will be handled seperately with, where possible example implementations provided
+For simplicity, each of these modifications will be handled seperately below with example implementations where possible.

 ### `aggcols`

 _Denotes the columns to be used for aggregations in FRESH_

-By default the aggregation column for any FRESH based feature extraction is assumed to be the first column in the dataset, in certain circumstances this may not be sufficient and a more complex aggregation setup may be required as outlined below.
+By default the aggregation column for any FRESH based feature extraction is assumed to be the first column in the dataset.
+In certain circumstances this may not be sufficient and a more complex aggregation setup may be required as outlined below.

 ```q
 q)uval:100?50